The nectarine tree belongs to the same family as the peach tree, but without fuzz.

 Exposure – full sun

-Planting, pruning and care is important to avoid diseases and ensure proper development for your nectarine tree.
+It is an exceptional fruit tree that calls for special care before harvesting.
+Planting, pruning and treating is important to avoid diseases for your nectarine tree.

 Planting a nectarine tree

 Our recommendation is to plant your nectarine tree in a sunlit and wind-sheltered spot so that dominant winds don’t sweep through.

 Once the spot is chosen, plant your nectarine tree in fall or in spring.

 - Prepare a blend of soil mix and garden soil, which will make the soil lighter and add nutrients that the tree needs to grow well.

 - If your soil is clay and loamy, add about ⅓ sand to your blend of earth and soil mix.